leoparker157/youtube-livestream-summarizer/README.md

 - Ensure FFmpeg is installed and accessible
 - Restart your runtime/session
 - Check if the stream URL is still valid

-### Colab-Specific Issues
-- Use GPU runtime for faster processing
-- Monitor disk usage for long sessions
-- Session may timeout - save important summaries

 ## License
 MIT License - see LICENSE file for details